-Kamarang River is large and waterfall here forms a water curtain, which is more than 40 m wide.
+Kamarang River is large and the waterfall here forms a water curtain, which is more than 40 m wide.

-One of the first (or – the very first) white man to see this fall was American entomologist Paul A. Zahl in the 1930s.
+One of the first (or – the very first) white men to see this fall was American entomologist Paul A. Zahl in the 1930s.
 He wrote that the noise created by the falling water was deafening already before the falls were visible.

 Zahl made the first (erroneous) assessment of the height of this impressive waterfall.
 He considered that this waterfall is similar in height to the nearby Uitshi Falls (Oshi Falls) – and at Uitshi Falls a stone was falling down for 10 seconds.
 Thus – according to his calculations – Kamarang Falls had to be a bit less than 500 m tall.

-Falls are much lower – but nevertheless this is an impressive natural landmark.
+Falls are much lower – but nevertheless, this is an impressive natural landmark.

 - World Waterfall Database.
 Kamarang Meru Accessed on 19 March 2012

 In future Guyana may bring many positive surprises – this country is little explored and may hide unique natural monuments unknown to the people.
-For most part Guyana consists of unspoilt nature – wast expanses of tropical forests, savannah, mountains.
+For the most part, Guyana consists of unspoiled nature – extensive expanses of tropical forests, savannah, and mountains.

-Navigators Travel to Guyana is the follow up to Navigators Travel to Barbados written by Howard Liverpool.
+Navigators Travel to Guyana is the follow-up to Navigators Travel to Barbados written by Howard Liverpool.
 This time our intrepid explorers travel to Guyana and learn about the history and geography of the country.
-They also sample some of the local cuisine and have a scary encounter with a ram sheep.
+They also sample some of the local cuisines and have a scary encounter with a ram sheep.